TimChinye/SAD-Complaint-Management-System/task_1_design/SADD_Report.md

 #### 3.1.1 Accessibility Considerations

-As defined in NFR-06, the primary goal for accessibility is strict compliance with the **Web Content Accessibility Guidelines (WCAG) 2.1 at Level AA**.
+As defined in NFR-06, the primary goal for accessibility is strict compliance with the 'Web Content Accessibility Guidelines (WCAG) 2.1 at Level AA'.
 All design choices, from color selection to interactive elements, will be validated against this standard.
 This includes ensuring a minimum contrast ratio of 4.5:1 for normal text, providing text alternatives for non-text content, and ensuring all functionality is operable via a keyboard.

 However, it is a known issue within the web development community that the WCAG 2.x contrast algorithm can produce results that are not perceptually uniform.
-To build a product that is not only compliant but also genuinely usable and future-proof, our design process will also reference the **Accessible Perceptual Contrast Algorithm (APCA)**.
+To build a product that is not only compliant but also genuinely usable and future-proof, our design process will also reference the 'Accessible Perceptual Contrast Algorithm (APCA)'.
 APCA is the candidate contrast method for the upcoming WCAG 3.0 standard and provides a more scientifically accurate model of human visual perception.

 **Our design strategy is therefore twofold:**
-1.  **Primary Compliance:** The color palette and typography choices **must pass** WCAG 2.1 AA requirements.
+1.  **Primary Compliance:** The color palette and typography choices must pass WCAG 2.1 AA requirements.
 This is the non-negotiable baseline.
 2.  **Enhanced Usability:** Wherever possible, the chosen color combinations will also be tested against APCA to ensure they meet modern standards for readability, aiming for a minimum Lc value of 75 for body text.

 This dual approach ensures the system meets its immediate contractual obligations while striving for the highest level of practical accessibility for its users.